 NUR 444 - Care of Populations with Psychiatric Concerns (0 to 3)

 The nurse client relationship and therapeutic communication techniques as they relate to those with mental health considerations.
 Neurobiological processes and therapeutic techniques.
-Prerequisite(s); if any: BIO 101, BIO 102, PSY 101 and SOC 151.

 NUR 445 - Introduction to Research Methods and Design (3)